Emeritus: Procedure and Guidelines for Outside Work

 Personnel who have been Financially Supported by the PI prior to Retirement

-- The PI may have sufficient funds in hand which will remain at WHOI to provide some time for the support personnel and will continue in the future to provide the necessary funds through subcontracts from the new organization.
+- The PI may have sufficient funds that will remain at WHOI to provide some funds for the support personnel and will continue in the future to provide the necessary funds through subcontracts from the new organization.

 - Working with the affected support personnel and the Department Administrator, the PI will assist them in identifying other PIs who will provide their support and supervision.